a woman sitting at a table with a laptop and a book research religious cult programming

 The group’s doctrines are presented as absolute truths, leaving no room for personal interpretation, doubt, or growth.

-When you're programmed to view the world in such rigid terms, you lose the ability to explore different perspectives or trust your own judgment.
+When you’re programmed to view the world in rigid, binary terms, it becomes difficult to explore new perspectives or to trust your own inner voice.

 Suppression of Individuality